fleck/file-depot/README.md

 ## bug with recipe

-note that there appears to be a bug with recipes (or maybe I'm doing something wrong).
+there appears to be a bug with recipes (or maybe I'm doing something wrong).
 These files get created as:

 ```